Nevocohen111/pizza_website/README.md

 5) after everything is set,run "Maven clean install" command through maven goals.
 6) make sure node is installed.
 6) double check if your system path variables are in place (JAVA_HOME_18,MAVEN_HOME and nodejs);
-7) dont forget to check application.config which in src/main/resources folder *extra important steps there to config*
+7) dont forget to check application.config which is in src/main/resources folder *extra important steps there to config*
 6) initiate the app on port 8080 through the browser,have fun! :)